 |Presently||Today’s fleet of active vessels includes “Miss Superior,” “Miners Castle,” “Pictured Rocks,” “Grand Island” and the “Grand Portal.”|

 Pictured Rocks Cruises takes deep pride in our fleet and crew.
 Our seven captains along with 30 deckhands operate all our equipment to ensure your full enjoyment and safety.
-The five current boats range between 64 and 67 feet in length and can accommodate 150 passengers either on an upper deck or an enclosed lower deck.
+The five current boats range between 64 and 67 feet in length and can accommodate 150 passengers between an upper deck and an enclosed lower deck.

 All of our boats are equipped with high tech navigation equipment, including radar and ship-to-shore radios.
 On every tour life-saving devices and instructions on their use are provided for every passenger on the boat.
 Two diesel engines on every boat provide plenty of power and new state-of-the-art stabilizers provide a smooth ride.